URL-Decode

 RGB Color Model vs. Pantone Matching System (PMS)

 The RGB Color Model is the most famous model to mix and create colors.
 That color model is additive and primarily used to display the digital form images, including physical printing.
-That color model is highly adopted in monitors, television screens, cameras, and digital cameras to display the photos.
+That color model is highly adopted in monitors, television screens, cameras, and digital cameras to display photos.

 RGB to PMS conversion